Simple online business startup guide: the legal work you need to launch an online business

-My aim is to help you take the stress out of an online business launch.
+My aim in this article is to help you take the stress out of your online business launch.

-And for the startups after some extra help, our download online business startup checklist is available at the end of this post.
+And for the startups after some extra help, our free online business startup checklist is available at the end of this post for you to download.

 The founders and personnel category is first.

 Why ?
-It pays to manage your startup’s core foundation, before going to market with anything.
+It pays to get your foundation, before going to market with any of your offerings.

 A founder agreement sets out the founder's roles and duties, resource contributions and any work targets.